-Greetings are essential to language: We greet to acknowledge each other’s presence, to express happiness when seeing a friend, to stay in touch with people, and also to comply with social etiquette.
-Greetings are one of the first verbal routines acquired by children and usually the first thing you learn in a language class.
-So are you wondering how to say hello in French?
-You probably already know the classic bonjour.
-However, did you know that there are more options when it comes to greeting someone in French?
-There’s much more regional, social and contextual variety than you might think!
+Greetings are essential to language: We greet not just out of politeness, but also to acknowledge each other’s presence or express happiness when seeing a friend.
+Greetings are also one of the first verbal routines acquired by children and they are usually the first thing you learn in any language class.
+Knowing how to say hello in French is therefore a great place to start your language learning journey!

-If you know the person you are greeting a little bit better, let’s say you live on the same street or are part of the same sports club, you would say salut, which is the equivalent of “hi” in English.
-It is not uncommon to hear “Salut! Ça va?”
+If you already know the person you’re greeting a little bit better (we’re talking friendly neighbors, here), you would say salut.
+This is like saying “hi” in English.
+It’s not uncommon to hear Salut! Ça va?
 (Hi!
-How are you?), to which people tend to reply with “Bien et toi?”
+How are you?), to which people tend to reply with Bien et toi?
 (Well, and you?).

-Even within France, there are different ways to greet people based on culture.
-In the banlieues (“suburbs”) of Paris, it’s quite common to hear the greeting wesh?, which comes from the Algerian-Arabic phrase “Wach rak?”
+Even within France, there are different ways to say hello in French based on location or culture.
+In the banlieues (suburbs) of Paris, it’s quite common to hear the greeting Wesh?, which comes from the Algerian-Arabic phrase Wach rak?
 (How are you?).
-In the region of Alsace-Lorraine, near Germany, individuals regularly say “Ça getz?” or “Ça gets maul?” as another way to ask each other “How are you?”
+In the region of Alsace-Lorraine near Germany, individuals regularly greet each other with Ça getz? or Ça gets maul? (two more ways to ask how someone’s doing).

-Heading to Switzerland, you will likely hear adieu (literally, “to God”), which is used particularly in more rural environments, and only if you know each other quite well.
-It’s similar to the Austrian and southern German phrase “Grüß Gott.”
+While visiting Switzerland, you’ll likely hear adieu (literally, “to God”).
+This greeting is used particularly in more rural environments, and only if you know the other person quite well.
+It’s similar to the Austrian and southern German greeting, Grüß Gott.

-However, if you find yourself in the lovely region of Québec, Canada, and are meeting your friends, they will greet you with allô, which is like “Hi,” or maybe with “Allô! Ça va bien?” (literally, “Hi!
+If you happen to be meeting up with friends in the lovely region of Québec, Canada, you’ll likely be greeted with allô (hi) or Allô! Ça va bien? (literally, “Hi!
 It goes well?”).
-You might even hear bon matin in the early hours of the day, which is the equivalent of “good morning.”
+You might even hear bon matin (good morning) in the early hours of the day.

-Meanwhile, if you’re visiting the country of Togo in Africa, you’ll likely encounter people asking each other “Comment va?“, which is akin to the laid-back “How’s it going?” in English.
-It’s also quite common to hear “et la famille?” (literally, “And the family?”) afterwards, since one’s close family plays an important role in many West African cultures.
+Meanwhile, if you find yourself in the African country of Togo, you’ll likely encounter people asking each other Comment va?, which is akin to the laid-back “How’s it going?” in English.
+It’s also quite common to hear Et la famille? (literally, “And the family?”) immediately afterwards, indicating the important role close family plays in many West African cultures.